Topic

 It is also a condition that the conditions for issuing a visa are met and that, in the foreign service mission's view, processing the application will not require more resources than is normal for visa applications, for example because verification of documents is necessary.
 In cases of doubt, the foreign service mission shall tell the applicant to apply for a residence permit in the normal manner.

-5. The contents of the entry visa
+4. Power of decision and contents of the entry visa